mahimoksha/CS6350-Machine-Learning/README.md

 # Install pandas, numpy, tensorflow, warnings by running
 ./install.sh
 ```
-#### after installing all the necessary packages run the problems as bellow to get the results:

-##### I have created 2 notebooks for 2a question where 2a1 includes running one training examples and it will list out all the gradients of weights and it will take 2 arguments represents width of each layer as this question is asking 2 layers give 2 arguments as follows to see the results:
+##### I have created 2 notebooks for 2a question where 2a1 includes running one training example of bank dataset and it will list out all the gradients of weights and it will take 2 arguments represents width of each layer as this question is asking 2 layers give 2 arguments as follows to see the results:
 ```
 run\_$2a1.sh$ 5 5